 - In 2009, John Mackey of Whole Foods wrote an editorial in the Wall Street Journal stating his opposition to Obama’s healthcare plan.
 Whole Foods customers (who tend to be limousine liberals) responded in anger with an organized (but short-lived) boycott using social media.
 That was Mackey’s reward for revealing his personal interests and passions.
 Given who most of his customers are, perhaps he should have reconsidered being so “transparent.”

 - Apple, which has enjoyed enormous success, is one of the most secretive and least transparent companies in the United States, despite operating in the hotbed of social media startups, Silicon Valley.
 Apple does not use social media to any great extent.
 Meanwhile, one of Apple’s retail partners, Best Buy, wholeheartedly embraced social media, and the CMO, Barry Judge, was seen as a pioneer and visionary, blogging regularly about social media.
-Today, Best Buy is downsizing, and both Barry Judge and his blog are gone.
+Today, both Barry Judge and his blog are gone.

-- Pepsi abandoned the Super Bowl to fully embrace social media with its “Refresh” campaign, attempting to bond with its Millennial customers over social and environmental issues.
-This generated a lot of buzz, but it didn’t generate sales, and Pepsi wound up losing market share to Coca-Cola, and its flagship soda sank to #3 in its market for the first time (behind both Coke and Diet Coke).
-Pepsi has since abandoned Refresh and gone back to advertising during the Super Bowl.
+- Pepsi abandoned the Super Bowl to fully embrace social media with its “Refresh” campaign, attempting to bond with younger consumers over social and environmental issues.
+This generated buzz but not sales, and Pepsi wound up losing market share to Coca-Cola, with its flagship soda sinking to #3 in its market for the first time (behind both Coke and Diet Coke).
+Pepsi has since abandoned Refresh and gone back to the Super Bowl.

 - Finally, this current political season shows the hazards of expressing one’s true interests and passions in any kind of media, since partisan extremists will insist that candidates toe a hard line, no matter how honest and competent they are.
 (See “Huntsman, Jon.”)

 My point: there are just as many failures when it comes to being “transparent” and “social” as there are success stories.
-We can’t just use a few examples to prove anything; as advertising executive Bob Hoffman notes, “the plural of anecdote is not data.”
+We can’t just use a few examples to prove anything; as the saying goes, “the plural of anecdote is not data.”
 Regardless of the hype du jour, we must conduct critical analyses of what works best for our brands in our markets.

 So what is a professional?